Distilled water doesn’t go bad, right?

 Storing distilled water is pretty simple.

-For unopened distilled water, whether for drinking or for using in home appliances, store it in a cool, dry place, like your pantry.
+For unopened distilled water, whether for drinking or for use in home appliances, store it in a cool, dry place, like your pantry.

 How To Store Distilled Water For Home Appliances

 Once opened, keep the container tightly sealed when not in use.
 Since you’re not drinking it, your distilled water is fine to be left in the pantry or utility room.

 Remember to keep away from solvents and chemicals.

 For long-term storage, opt for a high-density polyethylene container.
 These are impact-resistant, corrosive-proof, light-limiting, and temperature-regulating.

 Once you’ve opened or made your own distilled water, you should either leave it in the bottle it came in or transfer it to a glass bottle or BPA-free food-grade bottle.

 Remember to seal the bottle or tank securely every time you’re finished using it.

 How Long Distilled Water Lasts